Amin Khoury: Synthes

 Between 1986 and April 2012, Amin Khoury served as a non-executive Director at Synthes Inc., a medical device manufacturer.
 He was also a director at Johnson & Johnson.

 Brooks Automation

 Between July 1994 to May 2006, Khoury was the Lead Independent Director at Brooks Automation.

 Advanced Thermal Sciences

 Amin Khoury co-founded Advanced Thermal Sciences in July 2000 and served as the chief executive officer.
 He now serves as chairman and a director.

 KLX Inc.

-Khoury is the CEO and Chairman of KLX Inc, a provider of aerospace fasteners, consumables, and logistics services.
-On May 1, 2020, Mr. Khoury retired as chairman of KLX Energy Services for personal family health reasons.
+Khoury was the CEO and Chairman of KLX Inc., a provider of aerospace fasteners, consumables, and logistics services.
+In 2018, Boeing acquired KLX.
+KLX Energy Services was divested as part of this transaction.

+On May 1, 2020, Khoury retired as chairman of KLX Energy Services for family health reasons.

 Other business

 Khoury is an advisor at D2K Equity Partners.

 Philanthropy and social responsibility

 Khoury is involved with numerous charitable organizations.
 He was a Trustee of the Scripps Research Institute from May 2008 until July 2014.
 He also serves on the board of directors of the Raymond F. Kravis Center for the Performing Arts and is the chair of the center's Investment Committee.

 Khoury and his wife established the Amin and Julie Khoury Endowed Scholarship at Northeastern University.